tomaverlaine/tomaverlaine.github.io/about.md

 <p>The selection is subjective.
 What is included matters, but so does what is left out.</p>

-<p>The text is written in English and Japanese, and occasionally in Chinese, and is intended to be read non-sequentially.</p>
+<p>Texts are written in English, Japanese, and occasionally Chinese, and are meant to be read discontinuously.</p>

 <p>
   <a href="https://open.spotify.com/playlist/2n3HVMSwuDpPFuhtRS4Nru">Spotify</a> —